Teradata - Overview

 - Transaction Environment SQL: Specify the SQL, if any, to run at the beginning of each transaction.

 The workflow failed because of the following error:

 Choosing the appropriate Adapter Settings

-This error occurred since the Informatica server couldn’t connect with Teradata VM when “NAT” was the network adapter setting for the VMware.
+This error occurred because the Informatica server couldn’t connect with Teradata VM when “NAT” was the network adapter setting for the VMware.
 To resolve this, switch the network adapter setting to “Bridged network”

 Connecting Host and Guest

-The connection between host and guest VM (Teradata VM) failed while pinging from the command prompt.
-The connection between guest and other machines (except the host) on the network was good.
+The connection between the host and guest VM (Teradata VM) failed while pinging from the command prompt.
+The connection between the guest and other machines (except the host) on the network was good.

 This error was resolved by following the below steps in the host machine